 Scientists and parents have always been interested in knowing the advantages of learning a second language.
 What are these advantages and how do they aid in cognitive development?
 Bilingualism has been shown to improve cognitive abilities, especially problem-solving skills.

-One question that parents and teachers always ask is how can we ignite second language learning?
-Can babies from monolingual families start to develop bilingual skills if we give them the right kind of opportunities and experiences?
+One question that parents and teachers always ask is how can they ignite second language learning?
+Can babies from monolingual families start to develop bilingual skills if they are given the right kind of opportunities and experiences?
 Continue reading →

 Give your baby some peace, here are 7 benefits of massaging your baby!